 Send an orientation email to new subscribers.
 Include a workflow that awards them points for opening and more points for click-throughs.

 Offer newbie subscribers a whitepaper that can be downloaded using a form.
 Include a workflow to tag those who use the form, such as whitepaper123.
-Add an Send Message action to the same workflow to send stage-appropriate content.
-Set the action-wait to ne-tune the timing of delivery.
+Add a Send Message action to the same workflow to send stage-appropriate content.
+Set the action-wait to fine-tune the timing of delivery.

 Use automation to give new subscribers an interactive experience as soon as they sign up.